Mungurrawuy Yunupingu: Yirrkala Church Panels (1963)

 The Yirrkala panels were discarded by the church in 1974, but were salvaged by the Buku-Larrnggay Mulka Centre in 1978.
 On 27 February 1998 they were unveiled by then prime minister John Howard, and were described by Yolŋu leaders as "Title Deeds which establish the legal tenure for each of our traditional clan estates".

-Facsimiles of the panels were commissioned as part of the film set for the feature film Yolngu Boy (2000), and created in 1999 by Yolngu artists Nancy Gaymala Yunupingu, Gulumbu, and Dhuwarrwarr Marika.
+Facsimiles of the panels were commissioned as part of the film set for the feature film Yolngu Boy (2000), and created in 1999 by Yolngu artists Nancy Gaymala Yunupingu, Gulumbu Yunupingu (both daughters of Mungurrawuy), and Dhuwarrwarr Marika.